Geological CO2 storage assessment in emerging CCS regions: Review of sequestration potential, policy development, and socio-economic factors in Poland: Methodologies for Storage Capacity Assessments

 \subsubsection{Dynamic Flow Modeling}

 Dynamic flow modeling simulates CO\textsubscript{2} injection behavior, integrating multiphase fluid dynamics, mass transport, and geomechanical interactions.
-Governed by conservation laws, these models predict plume migration, pressure evolution, and caprock integrity, which are critical for operational planning and risk management.
-The core equations are:
+Guided by conservation laws, these models accurately predict plume migration, pressure evolution, and caprock integrity, which are crucial for effective operational planning and risk management.
+The core equations are \cite{bachu2007co2,ajayi2019review}:

 where \( \mathbf{v}_\alpha \) (m/s) is the Darcy velocity of phase \( \alpha \), \( k \) (m\textsuperscript{2}) is absolute permeability, \( k_{r\alpha} \) (dimensionless) is relative permeability, \( \mu_\alpha \) (Pa·s) and \( \rho \) (kg/m\textsuperscript{3}) are viscosity and density, \( \phi \) (dimensionless) is porosity, \( S \) (dimensionless) is saturation, \( Q \) (kg/m\textsuperscript{3}/s) is a source/sink term, \( \mathbf{g} \) (m/s\textsuperscript{2}) is gravitational acceleration, \( c_p \) (J/kg·K) is heat capacity, \( k_T \) (W/m·K) is thermal conductivity, and \( H_{\text{source}} \) is a heat source term.